ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

   {theme_folder_url}

-The URL to your theme folder.
+The URL to your theme/ee folder.

 total\_queries
 --------------